isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-flea-bites-itch/index.md

 dogs
 , and even humans.
 **Why do [flea](https://pestpolicy.com/do-fleas-bite-humans/) bites itch?
 Well, fleas will bite humans and pets where they'll secrete some saliva into the blood - which the host's body and blood take as an allergen. **
-**The immune system will send histamine to counter the allergen (flea saliva) and thus the chemical triggers itching and swelling.�**
+**The immune system will send histamine to counter the allergen (flea saliva) and thus the chemical triggers itching and swelling.**
 ## Details: Why Do Flea Bites Itch?
 The flea saliva will be taken like an allergen triggering your immune systems to release histamine that will irritate your skin and trigger itching.
 But how will flea bites appear on humans?
 You'll notice the flea bites are discolored, small bumps that could be in the form of a cluster or line.